OnlinePokerSites.net is dedicated to helping players decide which online poker sites to play at for real money.

 How We Rate

-For anyone wondering who I am or wanting to contact me I’m known as MJ, I can be found at most industry hot spots and I have a long history of being a players advocate and encouraging safe and play with only premier operators.
-I welcome anyone to contact me with helpful information to keep my pages up to date, either send me a tweet or use the contact form on this website.
+For anyone wondering who I am, I’m known as MJ, I can be found at most industry hotspots, and I have a long history of being a players’ advocate.
+I’m dedicated to finding safe online poker sites, and therefore I welcome anyone to contact me with helpful information to keep my pages up to date.
+(Readers can send me a tweet or use the contact form on this website.)

 Player Traffic is Important